 Observe a frog or toad.

-- Consider observing frogs or toads outdoors, at a pet store, or in a zoo or nature center.
+- Consider observing frogs or toads outdoors, at a pet store, or in a zoo or nature center, or find a high-quality video of frogs online.
 The laws related to keeping wild animals and releasing them into the wild, plus meeting the animals’ needs, can make it complicated to have a live tadpole, frog, or toad in the classroom.

 - Ask the children, “Can you find a tail or neck?
-How many legs does it have?”
+How many legs does it have?
+How would you describe the colors on the frog’s body?”

 - Help the children to discover that most frogs have smooth or slimy skin, long hind legs, webbed hind feet, and bulging eyes.
 Many toads have bumpy dry skin and stubby bodies.